corrode/corrode.github.io/content/blog/hardening-rust/index.md

 If you allow users to call this function with large inputs, it might crash your program.
 [Rust does not guarantee tail-call optimization on stable Rust](https://weitzel.dev/blog/rustlang-trampoline/).
 Some compilers and languages can turn certain tail-recursive functions into loops, but you should not rely on that transformation in Rust.
 If recursion depth depends on user input or external data, rewrite the algorithm iteratively or put an explicit bound on the depth.

-It requires some experience, but for recursive algorithms where you're not in control of the input size, it's often safer to use an iterative approach:
+It takes some experience, but for recursive algorithms where you're not in control of the input size, it's often safer to use an iterative approach:

 ```rust
 fn factorial(n: u64) -> u64 {